Polymath Zero

 GitHub Issues track what work exists.
 Zero tracks how that work was done — sessions, diffs, and verified proof.
 When the same problem surfaces again, Zero shows the prior investigation.

-Can I use Zero without GitHub?+
+Can I use Zero without a source integration?+

 What happens if a session fails?+